smc/Indic-Keyboard/README.md

 ## Credits

-Developed with the support of DIT R & D Project undertaken by ICFOSS, Govt. of Kerala.

 This project is originally initiated by Jishnu Mohan in 2012 as part of his `androidtweak.in` project.

-In 2013 the project got supported by SMC and ICFOSS through a DIT R&D project on android.
+1.0 version was supported by DIT R & D Project undertaken by ICFOSS, Govt. of Kerala.
 Anivar Aravind co-ordinated the project for ICFOSS and Hiran Venugopalan designed the icon.

 This project uses code from jquery.ime project of Wikimedia and some of the layouts are ported from there.